JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ## Changes from 2020.1.x to 2020.2

 * The [external Python build runner](https://plugins.jetbrains.com/plugin/9042-python-runner) is no longer supported.
 We recommend switching existing Python steps to the new [bundled](python.md) runner.
-* Previously, the _Build file_ field of the Gradle runner was set to `build.gradle` by default.
-We have removed this default value as some users rely on custom names of build files and prefer to let Gradle decide what file to choose.
-If you use `build.gradle` as your build file, all will continue to work as before this update.
 * TeamCity has dropped support for Internet Explorer.
 It is recommended to use Microsoft Edge or any other supported browser instead.
-* The .NET build runner now supports earlier versions of Visual Studio and MSBuild.
+* The [.NET](net.md) build runner now supports earlier versions of Visual Studio and MSBuild.
 Currently supported versions are: Visual Studio 2010 or later, MSBuild 4 / 12 or later.
 * Docker images of the TeamCity Windows agents are now based on version 1909 instead of 1809.
 Currently, Windows agents are published for versions 1903 and 1909.
 * Addressing the [deprecation of TLS 1.0 and 1.1](https://docs.microsoft.com/en-us/microsoft-365/compliance/prepare-tls-1.2-in-office-365?view=o365-worldwide) in Office 365, [Email Notifier](notifications.md#Email+Notifier) now uses TLS 1.2 by default.
+* Previously, the _Build file_ field of the [Gradle](gradle.md) runner was set to `build.gradle` by default.
+We have removed this default value as some users rely on custom names of build files and prefer to let Gradle decide what file to choose.
+If you use `build.gradle` as your build file, all will continue to work as before this update.
+* The [Gradle](gradle.md) runner now displays test names based on the `displayName` properties assigned to the respective test methods.
+If you were relying on the `Name` properties in your Gradle builds, you might lose their test and investigation history on upgrading.
+To prevent this, consider switching the behavior back with the `teamcity.internal.gradle.testNameFormat=name` [internal property](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties).

 ### Bundled tools updates